hathibelagal-dev/instantpolyglot/docs/eng/Danish.md

 ## Spelling and pronunciation

-Danish pronunciation can be challenging for learners due to its numerous vowel sounds and the phenomenon known as "stød" (glottal stop).
+Danish pronunciation can be challenging for learners due to its numerous vowel sounds and the phenomenon known as “stød” (glottal stop).
 The spelling system is largely phonemic, but there are some irregularities.

 ### Vowels